Africa Magic Viewers' Choice Awards

 The Africa Magic Viewers' Choice Awards (AMVCA) are a set of accolades presented by MultiChoice recognizing outstanding achievement in television and film across Africa, through an annual ceremony hosted in the Exhibition Center of the Eko Hotel and Suites in Lagos, Nigeria.
 The inaugural Africa Magic Viewers’ Choice Awards ceremony was held on 9 March 2013, and was broadcast live in more than 50 countries.
 Entries into the award ceremony are films and TV series that have been aired in the previous year.
+It has been described as "Africa's biggest night in film and fashion".